Quick Answer

 Why Small Artists Are Losing Money

-Earlier, even 100–500 streams generated some payout.
+Earlier, even 100–500 streams generated some payout, accumulating fractionally over time.

 This affects: